 Address: U-Bootmuseum Hamburg | St. Pauli Fischmarkt 10 | 20359 Hamburg

-By train: The U-boot museum is a very short walk from the Landungsbrucke subway station.
+By train: The U-boot museum is a very short walk from the Landungsbrucke subway station and the Hamburg fish market

 - Mondays to Saturdays: 9 am until 8 pm